 Oklahoma is the second most ecologically diverse state in the United States with 11 different ecoregions.
 Because of a strong local conservation partnership and natural resource expertise, Oklahoma is a premier pilot site to test soil health projects for the Southern Plains and the United States.

-Though the Healthy Soils Project, OACD has established five demonstration farms and will add an additional four farms in 2018.
+Though the Healthy Soils Project, OACD launched the first four demonstration farms in 2016, and will establish the final demonstration farm in Area V in 2019.
 The farms range in size from 45 acres to 120 acres.
 Demonstration farm locations are selected through a competitive, transparent application process.
 Farmers will be provided with a conservation mentor, seed for planting cover crops, technical advice from agronomists and testing and monitoring equipment.

 Since the days of the Dust Bowl in the 1930s, Oklahoma conservationists have been working at the local level to educate their neighbors about methods to preserve the land.
 By establishing demonstration farms on local, privately-held lands through a voluntary system, agriculture producers will be able to see firsthand the environmental and economic benefit of engaging in soil health conservation.